Preeminent Engineering Education

 Notes and Special Committees

 • ENGR Class Size Policy: As part of the GEO contract Article XVII Class Size, “Each department employing GSIs will establish a class size policy for classes to which GSIs are assigned.”
 The ADUE policy for ENGR courses can be found at this link.
+Additional information on UM GSI and GSSA employment can be found at this link.

 • Course Override Policy: If a student would like to request an override for an ENGR class, the student should send an email request to the authorized signers for overrides at, engin-fyp@umich.edu.
 Override requests will be reviewed on an individual basis, and students will be notified by email if the request is granted.